Holographic particle localization under multiple scattering: Theory and method

 \subsection{Inverse problem}

-To estimate the object $\mb{f}$ from the hologram, we need to solve Eqs.~(\ref{e03-fmd},\ref{e04-fmd}).
-Unlike traditional digital holography, this problem is {\it not} linearly separable when $\tn{K}>1$.
-The inverse reconstruction is posed as the following minimization
+To estimate the object $\mb{f}$ from the holographic measurement, we need to solve Eqs.~(\ref{e03-fmd},\ref{e04-fmd}).
+Unlike traditional digital holography, this problem is nonlinear when $\tn{K}>1$.
+We devise an inverse scattering algorithm~\cite{Fannjiang2013,Fannjiang2015} that minimizes a cost function $\mathcal{C}(\mb{f})$ to compute the estimated object $\hat{\mb{f}}$ as follows